-Many international health bodies such as the World Health Organisation (WHO), the British National Health Service, the Irish Health Service Executive (HSE) and The American College of Sports Medicine (ACSM) are highlighting the importance of staying as active as possible, to improve our physical health and wellbeing during the COVID-19 pandemic.
+Many international health bodies such as the World Health Organisation (WHO), the British National Health Service, and The American College of Sports Medicine (ACSM) are highlighting the importance of staying as active as possible, to improve our physical health and wellbeing during the COVID-19 pandemic.

 Our 12-week programme has been designed to reflect this advice, providing exercise classes and physical activity recommendations to help us through this challenging time.
 The programme will provide weekly fun and engaging exercise routines for most levels of ability, with a number of intensity options available.

 We will also offer suggestions on other forms of physical activity to enjoy during these unprecedented times; pursuits as simple as a 30 minute walk, if allowable within the restrictions in place in your country of residence.